zachcurry/emacs-anywhere/README.md

 ## Troubleshooting ##
 If **Emacs Anywhere** is not launching double check your keyboard shortcut is set properly and if that looks okay set the `EA_EDITOR` explicitly in `~/.emacs_anywhere/config`.

-If you are using Linux and and the copy/paste features aren't working as expected, there is a good chance **xdotool** or **xclip** do not work properly in your environment.
+If you are using Linux and the copy/paste features aren't working as expected, there is a good chance **xdotool** or **xclip** do not work properly in your environment.
 Soon, we will add some test scripts to the repo to allow you to easily test that these dependencies are working.

 If all else fails you can run `~/.emacs_anywhere/bin/run` and read the output.